 Dequeue CSS and JS files from WordPress or plugins

-Another cool handy feature on Mr.Dev’s Framework is the File Manager, not only it allows to add new styles and scripts, it also allows do dequeue files that were already loaded, not only by the framework but also from other plugins or even WordPress itself.
+Another cool and handy feature on Mr.Dev’s Framework is the File Manager, not only it allows adding new styles and scripts, it also allows to dequeue files that were already loaded, not only by the framework but also from other plugins or even WordPress itself.

 To do this, go to the “Files” tab and increase the number of files (Styles or Scripts).